yogeshkoli/bucketboard/README.md

 ## 🚀 Features

-- ✅ Browse files and folders (S3 object prefix emulation)
+- ✅ **Browse & Organize:** Create, rename, and move files and folders with an intuitive interface.
-- ✅ Upload files with drag-and-drop
+- ✅ **Drag & Drop:** Easily upload files or reorganize them by dragging them into folders.
-- ✅ Delete and preview files (images, PDFs)
+- ✅ **Bulk Actions:** Select and delete multiple files at once to manage your bucket efficiently.
-- ✅ Search and filter by file type
+- ✅ **Secure Sharing:** Generate time-limited, secure links (pre-signed URLs) to share files externally.
-- ✅ Create folders
+- ✅ **Powerful Search:** Instantly find what you need with client-side search and filtering by name or type.
-- ✅ Responsive UI with dark mode
+- ✅ **File Previews:** Preview common file types like images and PDFs directly in the browser.
-- ✅ Dockerized deployment
+- ✅ **Modern UI:** A clean, responsive interface with both light and dark modes.
-- 🔐 (Optional) User authentication (JWT or token)
+- ✅ **Dockerized:** Get up and running in minutes with a simple `docker-compose up`.

 ---